CharlieInRain/docs-site/docs/faq/bsc/eco.md

 [Binance.com](https:/www.binance.com) can withdraw those pegged tokens to BSC.

-1. If you don't have an existing address of Binance Smart Chain, please use these [wallets](../../smart-chain/wallet.md) to create one.
+1. If you don't have an existing address of BNB Smart Chain, please use these [wallets](../../smart-chain/wallet.md) to create one.

 2. On your Binance account, open your wallet then tap on Withdraw.
 Select BEP20 as the Network.
 Indicate the amount and paste your BSC address.